Total steps: 9

 Leave Richmond Station via the main exit, turn left and cross the road using the pedestrian crossing.
 Once over the road, turn right and shortly after, turn left into Old Station Passage.
 At the end of the passage, turn left and walk over the bridge, passing Richmond Theatre on your left and a small green, Little Green, on your right.

 Shortly after, you will reach a crossroad where Duke Street meets The Green.
-Walk diagonally across the road to the corner of a larger green, Richmond Green, where there are two paths leading diagonally across the green.
+Walk diagonally across the road to the corner of a larger green, Richmond Green, where there are two paths leading diagonally across it.
 Take the path on the left.
 Once across the green, walk down the road directly in front of you, Friars Lane, and follow it down towards the river.

 Once you have taken in the view, walk straight down the steep path towards the main road, Petersham Road, and cross the road using the pelican crossing.